tuttinator/quotable/README.md

 `/{key}.json` gives the database row result as JSON

+PNG takes the text from the database and creates a transparent image.
+This is then overlayed with the `base.png`

 ## TODO

 There is a chance of key string collisions.
 There is a uniqueness validation in `setup.sql`.

 We probably shouldn't `panic` on bad JSON, so handle this in a nicer way.

+Generating PNGs on the fly isn't that efficient.

 ## Contributing